Articles

 New hospice libraries with fewer than 50 books, or for testing if you actually need software before committing.

 Librarika is free library software that many hospices use.
-It's web-based and designed for small organisations with no budget.
+It is web-based and designed for small organisations with no budget.
 They make money from schools, so hospices get it free.

 You get a comprehensive cataloguing and circulation system, including patron accounts and an online catalogue that allows families to conduct searches.
-It includes email reminders for overdue books and reports on what's being borrowed.
+It includes email reminders for overdue books and reports on what is being borrowed.

 • What it costs